 I learned quickly not to offer money for beer, and not to ask where we were going.
 (The answer was always a shrug.
 We were on a boat, it didn’t matter.)
 We watched the sun not entirely set and then rise again, and they smoked packs of cigarettes while I sang.
 We danced until 3am when I, with not quite enough sausages and a few too many beers in my stomach, climbed onto a bunk and fell fast asleep.

 They were right, I had won the lottery.
 I had fallen into a group of ridiculous and amazing people, just when I was starting to feel starkly alone among the Finnish weekend revelers.
 There was Mia, who was first to welcome me, and Minni and Sivi, who held it down for the ladies far into the night.
-Jari was the talented captain, Michael looked after me and made late night sausages, and Sami was the most loveable asshole I’ve ever met.
+Jari was the talented captain, Michael made late night sausages, and Sami was the most loveable asshole I’ve ever met.

 There was Saku the ukulele fanatic, who fell asleep standing up on the stern, and Mika, who was more than a little bit racist and liked to talk about mini pigs, and Joonas the kindhearted one with his head on straight.
 And Maahinen.